Explorers 2022-2023

 Girl’s had to dig into their bibles and look up answers to several questions, using the Table of Contents, Book-Chapter-Verse, or Concordance.

-Luanne set-up her “VeggieTales Dance Dance Dance” Game where the girls in teams of two tested out their skill at following the arrows as they fell on the screen and stepping on the correct arrow on the dance pad, at the right moment.
+Luanne set-up her “VeggieTales Dance Dance Dance” Game where the girls, in teams of two, tested out their skill at following the arrows as they fell on the screen and stepping on the correct matching arrow on the dance pad, at the right moment.

-I forgot to take a photo of the new set-up in the computer lab, but here is a photo of another time they played this same game with a video projector set-up.
+I forgot to take a photo of the new set-up in the computer lab, but above is a photo of another time they played this same game using a video projector set-up.
 They want to do this again!!

 Salvation